basicsofthebible/basicsofthebible.org/_projects/structureofrevelation.md

 sitemap: true
 ---

 The graphic facilitates interpretation of this stunningly complex book.
-Includes a tabulation of cross-references with other scripture (from [Open Bible](https://www.openbible.info/labs/cross-references/)), and the chiastic organization (from [Bibilcal Blueprints](https://revelation.biblicalblueprints.com/home)).
+Includes a tabulation of cross-references with other scripture (from [Open Bible](https://www.openbible.info/labs/cross-references/)), and the chiastic organization (from [Biblical Blueprints](https://revelation.biblicalblueprints.com/home)).
 Formatted for large, tabloid-size paper (11x17 in).

 # Download
 [PDF](../assets/pdfs/StructureOfRevelation.pdf){:.heading.flip-title} <span class="icon-file-pdf"></span> Structure Revelation Tabloid print size (21 MB)